-The impact of COVID-19 has not only resulted in the expected plans to focus on commercialisation to be put on hold but also resulted in loss of income totalling £1.972m.
+The impact of COVID-19 has not only resulted in the expected plans to focus on commercialisation to be put on hold but also resulted in loss of income totalling $\pounds 1.972m$.
 However, this has been mitigated by any savings in direct cost and the benefit of the sales fees and charges compensation scheme that was offered by Government to all authorities.
-The final claim for this was (£0.962m) for Rugby Borough Council.
+The final claim for the year was ($\pounds 0.962m$) for Rugby Borough Council.